Find Grad Schools

 Doctor’s Degrees in General Materials Engineering

 There are 80 colleges and univerities across the nation that offer a doctor's degree in materials processing and manufacturing.
-In recent years, the majority of the students getting degrees in this area were male, and 15 were from an underrepresented racial-ethnic group.
-Also, 51.2% of materials processing and manufacturing graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 14% were students from an underrepresented racial-ethnic group.
+Also, 51.8% of materials processing and manufacturing graduates were international students.

 Education Levels of Materials Processing and Manufacturing Majors